ajtanskanen/ajtanskanen.github.io/_posts/2025-6-30-wsj-editorials.md

 title: 'Values and politics of Wall Street Journal editorials'
 date: 2025-06-25
 permalink: /posts/2025/6/wsj_editorials/
-summary: 'Blogi | Editorial opinions of Wall Street Journal consider current issues and takes positions on them.
+summary: 'Blogi | Editorial opinions of Wall Street Journal consider current issues and take positions on them.
 We use LLM to analyze how opinions are position politically and with respect to values.
-Accrding to the results, ...'
+Accrding to the results, WSJ is clearly a right-wing journal that mostly leans to socially conservative side but occasionally takes socially liberal side.'
 tags:
   - politics
   - right-leaning or left-leaning